 Is Viber Profitable?

-How Viber Makes Money?
+How Viber Makes Money

-Rakuten developed several technical options for earnings.
+Rakuten developed several sources for earnings.